imadelro/seam-carver/README.md

 # SeamCarver
+## Overview
 The Seam Carver is a Python class for performing seam carving on images.
 Seam carving is an image resizing technique that reduces the image size while preserving important content by removing low-energy seams.

+This seam carver leverages dynamic programming to identify the seam with the lowest energy, ensuring minimal impact on the image's content.

 ## Features
 **Energy Calculation**: Computes the energy of a pixel based on its neighbors using the gradient magnitude.